 CHIRP: Leixen 898S

-This code plug is to be used with the CHIRP software, and contains about 200 VHF and UHF channels from the central Oklahoma area.
-There are also a number of channels from the Tulsa, OK and the Dallas, TX area.
-This codeplug was generated by Loren White KE5DZE.
+This code plug is to be used with the CHIRP software and contains about 200 VHF and UHF channels from the central Oklahoma area.
+There are also many channels from the Tulsa, OK, and the Dallas, TX area.
+Loren White KE5DZE generated this codeplug.

 CHIRP: Baofeng SCARS

-This code plug is to be used with the CHIRP software, and contains all of the SCARS repeaters, and a few of the other repeaters in the local area.
-This list matches the suggested club radio layout, and is what’s supplied on the club provided radios.
-This codeplug is maintained by the SCARS Technical Committee.
-This codeplug was updated for newer Baofeng firmware as of May 12, 2017.
+This code plug is used with the CHIRP software and contains all of the SCARS repeaters and a few other repeaters in the local area.
+This list matches the suggested club radio layout and is what’s supplied on the club provided radios.
+The SCARS Technical Committee.
+This codeplug is updated for newer Baofeng firmware as of May 12, 2017.